Skip to main content

 How is traffic split between my A test campaign and B test campaign?

 For A/B tests, the Extole campaign targeting engine uses a pure random number generator when each user begins their session.
-No other inputs are considered.
-This is true for all users who interact with your test, regardless of whether they do so on browser or mobile.
+If you want to run a test with more than 2 campaigns, they will be split evenly.

 Will customers who have already interacted with my program continue to see the campaign they have already experienced?